grace-maarten/platform-engineering-101/README.md

 <a id="Step_1.1"></a>

-### 1.1 Obtain OpenShift through developers.redhat.com
+### 1.1 Set up your Developer Sandbox on Openshift
 The [Red Hat Developers website](https://developers.redhat.com) is Red Hat's central hub for developers, offering many resources to build, deploy, and manage applications using